yinsights8/Image_AutoTrainer/README.md

-# Image_AutoTrainer : An Object Classification Library
+## Image_AutoTrainer : An Object Classification Library

-Authors
+Authors:
 Yash Dhakade

 Email: yinsights8@gmail.com

 Github: https://github.com/yinsights8

-🚀About Me
+🚀 About Me
 I'm a Data Science learner.
-This library i've developed for learning purposes only
+This library I've developed this for learning purposes only

 About Image_AutoTrainer